-Although disruptions stemming from the COVID-19 pandemic have subsided, inflation, rising interest rates, reduced consumer spending, labor shortages, supply chain disruptions and global capital markets volatility pose continued risk to the Company and the U.S. economy.
-The ongoing and potential future impacts of global conflicts, such as between Russia and Ukraine and in the Middle East, among others, is also contributing to economic and geopolitical uncertainty.
-Downturns in the general economy could cause a decline in the demand for our properties and our Tenants' products.
-Our operations could also be impacted by inflation and increased interest rates.
-Inflation did not have a material effect on our business, financial condition or results of operations for the three months ended March 31, 2024.
+Although disruptions stemming from the COVID-19 pandemic have subsided, inflation, fluctuating interest rates, reduced consumer spending, labor shortages, supply chain disruptions and global capital markets volatility pose continued risk to the Trust and the U.S. economy.
+The ongoing and potential future impacts of global conflicts, such as between Russia and Ukraine and in the Middle East, among others, are also contributing to economic and geopolitical uncertainty.
+Downturns in the global economy could cause a decline in the demand for our properties and our tenant's products.
+Our operations could also be impacted by inflation and changes in interest rates.
+Inflation did not have a material effect on our business, financial condition or results of operations for the three and nine months ended September 30, 2024 and 2023.

-While we did not incur any disruptions to our lease income and occupancy during the three months ended March 31, 2024 as a result of these adverse political and economic conditions, credit markets or other events, any of these events could materially adversely impact the Trust or Penney Intermediate Holdings LLC's business.
+While we did not incur any disruptions to our lease income and occupancy during the nine months ended September 30, 2024 and 2023 as a result of these adverse political and economic conditions, credit markets or other events, any of these events could materially adversely impact the Trust or Penney Intermediate Holdings LLC's business.
 The Trust continues to closely monitor economic, financial and social conditions, including the effects of inflation.